• Skip to Content

 Katherine Brion, Associate Professor of Art History and Museum Studies

-Maribeth Clark, Professor of Music/Chair, Division of Humanities
+Maribeth Clark, Professor of Music (assigned research 2025--2026)

-Tania Coambs, Adjunct Assistant Professor of Theater and Voice
+Tania Coambs, Instructor of Theater and Voice

 Christa DiMarco, Visiting Assistant Professor of Art History